Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, including the Liberation of Dachau

 — Brigadier General (Ret.)
 Gary S. Yaple, Chairman, Rainbow Division Veterans Foundation, 2023–2025

 The 42nd Infantry Division was born in 1917 from an act of imagination.
-Then-Major Douglas MacArthur proposed drawing National Guard units from 26 states and the District of Columbia into a single division, one that, he famously said, would “stretch across the country like a rainbow”.
+Douglas MacArthur proposed drawing National Guard units from 26 states and the District of Columbia into a single division, one that, he famously said, would “stretch across the country like a rainbow”.
 The name stuck.
-The division shipped to France and spent 164 days in combat, third behind only the 1st and 26th Infantry Divisions for time on the line.
+The Division shipped to France and spent 164 days in combat, third behind only the 1st and 26th Infantry Divisions for time on the line.

 They came home a legend … then the world went to war again.

-In November 1944, with the war in Europe at a crisis point, three of the division's infantry regiments were pulled out of training and rushed to France without their artillery, without their engineering support, without the infrastructure that makes a division whole.
+In November 1944, with the war in Europe at a crisis point, three of the Division's infantry regiments were pulled out of training and rushed to France without their artillery, without their engineering support, without the infrastructure that makes a division whole.
 Task Force Linden, named for Brigadier General Henning Linden who commanded them, landed at Marseille on December 8, 1944, and moved north toward combat.

 The Rainbow Division Order of Battle